Montana/my-openshift-lb-algorithm/README.md

 My own algorithms for my own needs.

-Good chunk of the OpenShift/Travis CI algos I wrote:
+Good chunk of the OpenShift/Travis CI algos I wrote on Friday, Jan 21, 2022 at 8:07PM

 ## OpenShift Algo by Me